 2) Please send pictures of the damage.

-3) I'll get your quote sent out to you then and there.
+3) I’ll make sure your quote is sent to you promptly.

-Call Surface Doctor Waltham-Abbey for expert bath repairs!
-We're a top hard surface repair company in your area—reach me at 0345 017 0787.
+Need a bath repair?
+Surface Doctor Waltham Abbey is a leading hard surface repair company in your area—call me at 0345 017 0787 now.

 I'm ready to help you with your bath and sink repairs in your bathroom and kitchen.
 You can count on me to produce the best repair out there.
 Call me today if you have any enquiries about what I can repair.